hathora/builder/docs/tutorial_among_us.md

   }
 ```

-Now we can see this nice visualization of our players:
+After running `hathora dev` again, we can see this nice visualization of our players:

 ![gif](https://user-images.githubusercontent.com/5400947/154377517-bd36b47f-bdbf-40cd-a502-d8c333d90d4d.gif)